pavlostr/mc/README.md

-# The Mceliece Algorithm implemented with Sagemath tool.
+# The Mceliece Algorithm implemented with Sage tool.